Payroll & Cashier Support Services

 - Clear records : reports that track cash movement for transparency

-Yes.
-We cannot move funds independently.
-We enforce segregation of duties:
+Absolute Safety (No Solo Access): We cannot move funds alone.
+We strictly enforce "Separation of Duties".

 - We prepare : Organize and enter transactions